Jake Mulraney: 2025 season

 On 20 January 2025, Mulraney signed a new multi-year contract extension with the club.
 He made his 100th appearance in all competitions for the club on 27 June 2025, in a 0–0 draw with Cork City at Turners Cross.
 On 20 July 2025, Mulraney scored his first goal of the season, coming off the bench at half time before finding the bottom corner from 20 yards in an 8–0 win over UCC in an FAI Cup tie at Richmond Park.
 On 31 July 2025, Mulraney scored an equalising goal from 25 yards out in extra time away to Estonian side Nõmme Kalju in the UEFA Conference League, to earn his side a Third Qualifying round tie with Turkish giants Beşiktaş.
-On 10 August 2025, he scored his first league of the season, opening the scoring in a 3–0 win over Sligo Rovers at Richmond Park.
+On 10 August 2025, he scored his first and only league of the season, opening the scoring in a 3–0 win over Sligo Rovers at Richmond Park.
 On 14 September 2025, Mulraney opened the scoring in a 3–1 win at home to Galway United in the FAI Cup Quarter Final.
+After a poor season both collectively and personally in which he scored just one league goal, it was reported in December 2025 that the club were willing to listen to offers for Mulraney ahead of the 2026 season, as they looked to get rid of some of their higher earning under performing players.

+Shamrock Rovers

+On 8 January 2026, Mulraney signed for Pats' League of Ireland Premier Division rivals Shamrock Rovers, with Darragh Nugent moving the other way as part of the deal.